aws/s2n-quic/netbench/README.md

 * `s2n-tls`

 ### netbench-collector
 Driver metrics are collected with the [`netbench-collector`](./netbench-collector/) utility.
 There are two implementation of this available - a generic utility and a bpftrace utility.
-The generic utility uses the `proc fs` to gather information about the process, while the `bpftrace` implementation is able to collect a wider varity of statistics through ebpf probes.
+The generic utility uses the `proc fs` to gather information about the process, while the `bpftrace` implementation is able to collect a wider variety of statistics through ebpf probes.

 The collector binary takes a `netbench-driver` as an argument.
 The driver binary is spawned as a child process.
 The collector will continuously gather metrics from the driver and emit those metrics to `stdout`.